openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 ### Build a host

 The helloworld sample comes with a Makefile with a `build` target.
-You can run `make build` to build host app.
-Note that all generated files are created from the makefile in the root of the sample and needs to be run before building can happen in the host directory itself.
+You can run `make build` to generate the marshaling files and build the host app.

 Listing of [helloworld.edger8r/host/Makefile](/samples/make/helloworld.edger8r/host/Makefile)